-The Hospitalist Program at Mayo Clinic Health System Franciscan Healthcare.
-If you are admitted as a patient to our hospital, you may be cared for by one or more hospitalists during your stay.
+If you're admitted as a patient to the hospital in La Crosse, Wisconsin, you may be cared for by one or more hospital medicine providers during your stay.

-A hospitalist is a physician who specializes in caring for patients while they are in the hospital.
-Our hospitalists are board certified in internal medicine or family medicine.
-Hospitalists do not see patients outside the hospital so they are able to give their complete attention to their hospitalized patients.
-A hospitalist is available 24/7 to provide care to patients in the hospital.
+A hospitalist is a physician or advance practice provider who specializes in caring for patients while they are in the hospital.
+Our hospital medicine physicians are board-certified in internal medicine or family medicine.
+Hospitalists do not see patients outside the hospital, so they give complete attention to hospitalized patients.
+A hospital medicine provider is available 24/7 to provide care to patients in the hospital.

 What are the benefits of being cared for by a hospitalist?

 Hospitalists work only in the hospital and are available, on-site, 24 hours-a-day.
 They're easily accessible in emergencies or when questions arise.
 Hospitalists are familiar with our hospital processes and procedures, which allows them to easily order tests, consult other specialists and adjust treatments.

 How does the hospitalist work with my doctor?